spine-tools/Spine-Toolbox/docs/source/tool_specification_editor.rst

 You can change the location by pressing [change].
 Also, you need to save your project for the specification to stick.

-.. tip:: Only *name*, *type*, and *main program file* fields are required to make a Tool specification.
+.. tip:: Only *name*, *type*, and either *main program file* or *command* fields are required to make a Tool specification.
 The other fields are optional.

 Here is a minimal Tool specification for a Julia script *script.jl*